Red Panda

 Endangered

-The word panda is derived from a Nepalese term ‘ponva’ for “eater of bamboo”
+The word panda is derived from a Nepalese term ‘ponva’ for “eater of bamboo”.

-The Chinese name for the red panda is “HUNHO,” which in English means firefox
+The Chinese name for the red panda is “HUNHO,” which in English means firefox.

+Red Pandas are the original panda!
 Frédéric Cuvier, a French zoologist, first described the red panda in 1825, about 48 years before the giant panda was cataloged.

 Red pandas are most closely related to raccoons, but they are the only living species in their taxonomic family.